cuappdev/swarm-cli/README.md

 This prints out a usage description with all commands and a short description of each one.

+### `python manage.py compile <BUNDLE_DIR> testbed`

+This compiles the testbed using the parameters in the `swarm.ini` file and the security information included in the bundle `BUNDLE_DIR`.
+You should run this command *only if* you want to update the testbed.
+Recompiling will delete Vagrant metadata about machines that have been already created, which means the next `python manage.py testbed up` command will recreate the machines.
+This wastes space and can be a hassle to clean up later.

+### `python manage.py compile <BUNDLE_DIR> swarm`

+This compiles the Ansible configuration, inventory, playbooks, security information, and Docker Compose setup into a single directory to ease deployment concerns and eliminate issues with relative paths.
+The Ansible deployment must be recompiled after every change to the bundle `BUNDLE_DIR`.
+Unlike with the testbed, it is safe to recompile whenever.

 ### `python manage.py config`

 This prints out all the information that the tool uses based off of the contents of `swarm.ini`, including deduced absolute paths of important files and directories.
 This should be used every time the `swarm.ini` file is modified, to make sure the configuration are all correct.